zingarelli/zingarelli/README.md

 - [GitHub Profile Search](https://github.com/zingarelli/desafios-bootcamp-TQI-DIO/tree/main/react-js): this was a project developed to learn how to work with GitHub API and how to use Styled Components.
 You can type a GitHub username and the page will show some of the user's information and repos (styled as cards).
 [View it online](https://desafios-bootcamp-tqi-dio-ivory.vercel.app).

 - [Place Your Order](https://github.com/zingarelli/place-your-order): application for a fast-food venue, in which the customer can choose items, see them in the basket and then checkout.
-The checkout screen show how much the customer is saving from promotions applied to the items.
+The checkout screen shows how much the customer is saving from promotions applied to the items.
 Information regarding items and promotions are retrieved from an API.

 ---